Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Future Directions

-\textit{\textbf{Scalable OT Tools.}} Python OT (POT) \cite{Flamary2021POT:Transport} is a popular long-standing open-source OT package.
-Alignments in Fig.~\ref{fig:mot_example} were computed using POT.
-Given the growing need for faster and more scalable computation of OT, new tools that can transport millions of samples are needed.
-In addition to the ongoing acceleration of POT, a few alternative packages are emerging.
-OTT \cite{CuturiOptimalWasserstein} is a JAX toolbox for OT.
-OTT leverages accelerators, such as GPU or TPU, for speeding up computations and it includes scalable implementation of popular OT algorithms.
-The current implementation includes various variants of Sinkhorn, complex formulations such as Gromov Wasserstein, and neural solvers based on ICNN.
-KeOps package \cite{FeydyFastMatrices} handles the issue of OT computations not fitting in GPU memory when the number of samples is large.
-It stores computation as formulas that can be streamed on the fly.
-It is difficult to extend the package and use it and deep learning \cite{Fatras2021UnbalancedAdaptation}.
+A number of powerful OT tools such as POT\cite{Flamary2021POT:Transport} and OTT \cite{CuturiOptimalWasserstein} exist.
+Tools like OTT and KeOps \cite{FeydyFastMatrices} are leveraging GPUs and TPUs.
+KeOps can handle a very large number of samples by storing computation as formulas and streaming them on the fly.
+Yet, it is difficult to extend the package and use it and deep learning \cite{Fatras2021UnbalancedAdaptation}.
 Looking forward, overcoming the limitations of current tools will drive wider applicability of optimal transport.